 Still not bad by any means and if you have the characteristics required for successful blogging, it can provide a nice source of side, part time or full time income.
-I even listed it as one of 10 ways to make cash quickly and a WSJ article by Mark Penn just confirmed that blogging as a profession and source of income is one of the fastest growing segments: (See my own revenue stats and chart at the end of the article)
+I even listed it as one of 10 ways to make cash quickly and blogging (including vlogging on Youtube) as a profession and source of income is one of the fastest growing segments: (See my revenue stats and chart at the end of the article)

 Paid bloggers fit just about every definition of a microtrend: Their ranks have grown dramatically over the years, blogging is an important social and cultural movement that people care passionately about, and the number of people doing it for at least some income is approaching 1% of American adults.
 That’s almost 2 million Americans getting paid by the word, the post, or the click – whether on their site or someone else’s.

 Demographically, bloggers are extremely well educated: three out of every four are college graduates.
 Most are white males reporting above-average incomes.
 One out of three young people reports blogging, but bloggers who do it for a living successfully are only 2% of bloggers overall.
-It takes [over] 100,000 unique visitors a month to generate an income of $75,000 a year. [ I think this number is far too high, or I am not monetizing my blog well enough!
+It takes [over] 100,000 unique visitors a month to generate an income of $75,000 a year.
+Personally, I think this number is far too high, or I am not monetizing my blog well enough!